• Menu

 • Twitter

-How to Restore Computer to Earlier Date
+How to Restore a Windows Computer to an Earlier Date

 The most serious issues in Windows are caused by problems with the Windows Registry, drivers and DLL files.
 When Windows creates a restore point, a current copy of these and other important system files are saved and can be restored using the System Restore utility.